resbazSQL/lc-webscraping/_episodes/03-xpath-browser-scraping.md

 > > `*/dl/dd/a[contains(@class, 'twitter')]/@href` follows a similar idea.
 "Say what we want to search for, then get it".
 Here, we don't need to search for the word "connect" because only items in connect have `<a>` elements.
 However, we need to search for the word twitter in the various class items of those elements with `a[contains(@class, 'twitter')]`.
 Once we *find* the link, we then need to get the `href` attribute of the link with `/@href`.
 > {: .solution}
 >
-> A mistake (I, the author) kept making while creating this exercise was to confuse the part of the xpath where I was "searching" for something with the part of the xpath telling me what it is I wanted.
+> A mistake (I, the author) kept making while creating this exercise was to confuse the part of the XPath where I was "searching" for something with the part of the XPath telling me what it is I wanted.
 The difficult part of finding the twitter url was `a[contains(@class, 'twitter')]`.
 >
 >
 {: .challenge}

 This page, unfortunately doesn't have any useful elements deliniated by id.
-As a final takeaway, most of these xpath queries have been well answered on stack overflow.
-It is worth searching on [Questions tagged "Xpath"](https://stackoverflow.com/questions/tagged/xpath) when exploring a query you are trying to write.
+As a final takeaway, most of these XPath queries have been well answered on stack overflow.
+It is worth searching on [Questions tagged "XPath"](https://stackoverflow.com/questions/tagged/XPath) when exploring a query you are trying to write.
 In the process of writing this lesson, I had to refer to three separate answers.

 > ## Discussion
 >